ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 volume_serial
-  If devicetype is a tape or direct-access device, the volume serial number of the volume is mounted on the device.
+  If device type is a tape or direct-access device, the volume serial number of the volume is mounted on the device.

   | **required**: False
   | **type**: str

 verbose
-  Return System logs that describe the task's execution.
+  Return System logs that describe task's execution.
+The generated system logs contains information about the steps performed by the task.

   | **required**: False
   | **type**: bool